Director of Communications

-New Scholarship Program Announced for Plant Nutrition Graduate Students in Africa
+New Scholar Award Program Announced for Plant Nutrition Graduate Students in Africa

-African Plant Nutrition Scholarship Awards are co-sponsored by the African Plant Nutrition Institute, Mohammed VI Polytechnic University (www.um6p.ma), and OCP Group (www.ocpgroup.ma).
+African Plant Nutrition Scholar Awards are co-sponsored by the African Plant Nutrition Institute, Mohammed VI Polytechnic University (www.um6p.ma), and OCP Group (www.ocpgroup.ma).

-Benguérir, Morocco — 13 March, 2020 — The African Plant Nutrition Institute (APNI) has announced a new scholarship to develop and encourage success within African graduate student programs specializing in the sciences of plant nutrition and management of crop nutrients.
+Benguérir, Morocco — 13 March, 2020 — The African Plant Nutrition Institute (APNI) has announced a new scholar award to develop and encourage success within African graduate student programs specializing in the sciences of plant nutrition and management of crop nutrients.

-The African Plant Nutrition Scholarship Program will offer ten awards of $2,000 (U.S. Dollars) to M.Sc., M.Phil., or Ph.D. students currently attending a degree-granting institution located in Africa.
+The African Plant Nutrition Scholar Award Program will offer ten awards of $2,000 (U.S. Dollars) to M.Sc., M.Phil., or Ph.D. students currently attending a degree-granting institution located in Africa.

 “Africa needs well-trained plant nutrition scientists to find innovative solutions that will build and sustain a food-secure Africa.
 We are pleased to partner with the Mohammed VI Polytechnic University (UM6P) and the OCP Group to recognize outstanding graduate students in this field and attract more of them to crop nutrition studies,” explains APNI Director General, Dr. Kaushik Majumdar.